History of malaria: 19th century

-In the nineteenth century, the first drugs were developed to treat malaria, and parasites were first identified as its source.
+In the 19th century, the first drugs were developed to treat malaria, and parasites were first identified as its source.

 Antimalarial drugs

 Quinine

 French chemist Pierre Joseph Pelletier and French pharmacist Joseph Bienaimé Caventou separated in 1820 the alkaloids cinchonine and quinine from powdered fever tree bark, allowing for the creation of standardized doses of the active ingredients.
 Prior to 1820, the bark was simply dried, ground to a fine powder and mixed into a liquid (commonly wine) for drinking.

 Manuel Incra Mamani spent four years collecting cinchona seeds in the Andes in Bolivia, highly prized for their quinine but whose export was prohibited.
 He provided them to an English trader, Charles Ledger, who sent the seeds to his brother in England to sell.
 They sold them to the Dutch government, who cultivated 20,000 trees of the Cinchona ledgeriana in Java (Indonesia).
-By the end of the nineteenth century, the Dutch had established a world monopoly over its supply.
+By the end of the 19th century, the Dutch had established a world monopoly over its supply.